I get inquiries like: “I look for a VPNProvider WITHOUT log files!".

-The vast majority of vendors I've tested so far, use so-called rental server.
-This means they have rented a server site or the entire server in one location and only manage it.
-Particularly noteworthy are the VPS, so to call the "virtual private server".
-These run, so to speak, to hundreds in parallel on a single hardware.
+Most of the providers I've tested so far use so-called rental servers.
+This means that you have rented a server location or the entire server at one location and only manage it.
+Special mention should be made of the VPS, ie the “virtual private servers”.
+Hundreds of them run in parallel on a single piece of hardware, so to speak.
 This process is also called "virtualization".

-These "VPS servers" are comparatively cheap to have and actually offer the same functionality as a "real server" would do with its own hardware.
-However, the following costs are also to be taken into account with your own hardware: location rental, Internet connection including data billing, power supply costs, power consumption, back-up solution, power failure back-up devices, etc. Therefore, the running costs add up with your own hardware with the corresponding Internet connection 1000 Euro or more per month, while VPS servers are already available for 5 Euro per month!
+These “VPS servers” are comparatively inexpensive and actually offer the same range of functions as a “real server” with its own hardware would do.
+However, if you have your own hardware, the following costs must also be taken into account: site rental, internet connection including data billing, power connection costs, power consumption, back-up solution, power failure back-up devices, etc. Therefore, the running costs add up with your own hardware with an appropriate internet connection 1000 Euro or more per month, while VPS servers are already available for 5 Euro per month!

 Now, while you may rightly see the benefits of the VPS servers, which are of course synonymous in a fast Zubuchung, performance extension at the touch of a button to understand.

-The really weighty advantage for VPNBut there is also the fact that the IP addresses that use this rented server always run on the "hoster" so the "landlord".
+The really weighty advantage for VPN-Provider also consists in the fact that the IP addresses that this rented server use always run on the “host”, i.e. the “landlord”.

 As a result, for an authority that is interested in the user of an IP address at any given time ONLY the hoster is available as a direct contact person.

 The VPNProvider is actually out of the woods (saying) because he has to answer any requests from authorities anymore.
 However, the hoster is therefore partly also locally in the obligation to log the user activities which run on his server.
 This is what these hosters do, saving all inbound and outbound connections that occur when using the servers.
-For the incoming connections, these are the IP addresses of the VPNService user.
-The outgoing ones are the destination websites or services which the VPNUser with it.
+For the incoming connections, these are the IP addresses of the VPN-Service User.
+The outgoing are the target websites or services which the VPNUser with it.

 Should there be a local legal obligation to provide this information to an authority, the hosters will do the same.
-Because their business model is not in it, individual users for VPNTo inspire services, but Internet server for rent, while legal problems or penalties that could lead to the closure of the operation could be a hindrance.
+Because their business model is not in it, individual users for VPN-Services to inspire, rather than renting Internet servers, legal problems or fines that could lead to the closure of the company are more of a hindrance.